Multimedia Studies

 The program is arranged into two sequences: 1) Film, Video, and New Media, and 2) Multimedia Journalism.
 As a multimedia program, the degree prepares students to navigate multiple and merged media platforms and provides students with the versatility necessary to succeed in a quickly evolving, growing and converging digital media environment; students are expected to develop strong basic writing, visualization, and analytical skills and then to become adept at writing and producing for multiple and merged media platforms.

-The curriculum moves across the historical, critical, theoretical and practical terrain of print, radio, film, television and digital media, addressing convergence and remediation (the mapping of technologies onto successive interfaces).
-The goal of the degree program is to provide a broad liberal arts education alongside applied training in traditional and new media so that graduates are able to fully exercise the civic responsibilities of media practitioners, media handlers, and media theorists for the lively functioning of democratic institutions.
+The curriculum moves across the historical, critical, theoretical, and practical terrain of print, radio, film, television, and digital media, addressing convergence and remediation (the mapping of technologies onto successive interfaces).
+The goal of the degree program is to provide a broad liberal arts education alongside applied training in traditional and new media, so that graduates can fully exercise the civic responsibilities of media practitioners, media handlers, and media theorists for the effective functioning of democratic institutions.

 Film, Video & New Media